 The final rules became effective on April 1, 2014.
 A number of large banks subject to the Rule began tracking certain metrics in July 2014.
 Those firms began reporting these metrics in September 2014.
 All firms will be required to be fully compliant by July 21, 2015.
 Another group of firms will become subject to metrics reporting obligations in January 2016 with a final group subject later in 2016.

 While pure proprietary trading for one's own account is a limited activity for most banks, the ability to trade and take positions in securities has been an essential tool to making markets and ensuring those markets remain liquid.
 Although SIFMA does not believe that the Volcker Rule addresses the root causes of the financial crisis, we continue to work with regulators to ensure it is implemented in a way that does not inadvertently limit market making and, in turn, reduce liquidity which would increase volatility and risk in markets.

-SIFMA is in the process of reviewing the final Volcker Rule regulations in detail with our members, many of whom have already been working to meet the spirit and purpose of the Rule by curtailing aspects of their proprietary trading activities and reducing positions in entities that are clearly a private equity or hedge fund.
-Our primary concern remains to be the potential negative impact of the Volcker Rule on market liquidity.
-An overly restrictive Rule will inflict serious harm on our nation’s economy and American savers, stifling economic growth and job creation.
-It is imperative that the final Volcker Rule does not unnecessarily restrict market making or a firm's ability to hedge risks in the effort to clearly define prohibited proprietary trading activities.
+SIFMA continues to review the final Volcker Rule regulations in detail with our members, many of whom have already been working met the spirit and purpose of the Rule by curtailing aspects of their proprietary trading activities and reducing positions in entities that are clearly a private equity or hedge fund.
+Our primary concern with the implementation process is that there is limited negative impact on market liquidity and that overall compliance by the industry is efficient.
+SIFMA also looks to the multiple Volcker regulators to create a transparent process that will lead to consistent interpretation, supervision and enforcement of the Rule.